Six years ago, a new kind of fire hit Portugal. It killed 66 people. For those lucky enough to survive, the experience still haunts them.

-"A huge fireball came flying down the hill onto the house,” said British expatriate Julie Jennings, recalling the horror of a wildfire turning their Portuguese village into an inferno.
+"A huge fireball came flying down the hill onto the house,” said British expat Julie Jennings, recalling the horror of a wildfire turning their Portuguese village into an inferno.
 “It was terrible, I'll never forget that sound."

 The 62-year-old grabbed her donkey and fled.
 Her partner Chris Nilton followed closely behind with their two dogs, abandoning their dream home in Mosteiro, Pedrógão Grande, which had only been finished 18 months earlier.

 “I had about 19 olive trees in the front garden and they were all alight like Roman candles bursting 20 foot in the air,” recalled Chris, 72.